 5.1.3 In addition to satisfying the entrance requirements, all applicants must supply a satisfactory reference on their UCAS form.

-5.2.2 Any students who have non-standard qualifications, or mature students who do not satisfy the general entrance requirement will be scrutinised by the Head of Admissions and Student Data Returns and the programme to which the applicant has applied, where necessary, to ensure that they have they have evidence that they have the ability to undertake the programme.
+5.2.2 Any students who have non-standard qualifications, or mature students who do not satisfy the general entrance requirement will be scrutinised by the Head of Admissions and the Course Lead for the programme to which the applicant has applied, where necessary, to ensure that they have they have evidence that they have the ability to undertake the programme.

 5.2.4 A number of programmes at St Mary’s University have an interview requirement.
 The purpose of the interview is to assess their suitability for the programme and may include practical sessions where appropriate.
-To ensure all applicants get the same information, the interview will include similar elements to the Visit Day.
 Full and clear information about the interview day and requirements will be sent out to applicants in advance of the interview.
 Where possible, alternative dates will be given to applicants who are not able to attend their original date.

 Where an offer cannot be made for an oversubscribed programme, an alternative offer on a different programme may be made if the student is interested in the University.
-Offers and rejections from programmes that interview will be made by the Head of Admissions and Student Data Returns to ensure that the system is monitored and there is consistency of approach.
+Offers and rejections from programmes that interview will be made by the Head of Admissions to ensure that the system is monitored and there is consistency of approach.

-5.3.1 All students must meet the general entrance requirement and any requirements laid down by the Secretary of State responsible for Teacher Education, i.e. they must have passed GCSE Mathematics, English and a Science at Grade C, or have an equivalent qualification, before admission.
+5.3.1 All students must meet the general entrance requirement and any requirements laid down by the Department for Education responsible for Teacher Education, i.e. they must have passed GCSE Mathematics, English and a Science at or above Grade 4/C, or have an equivalent qualification, before admission.

-5.3.2 In line with the Secretary of State’s requirements, all students must be interviewed.
+5.3.2 In line with the Department for Education's requirements, all students must be interviewed.
 At interview candidates will be expected to:

 - Communicate clearly and confidently, both orally and in writing;